adamkeys/query/README.md

 # **query** – A Go SQL query package

 Abusing language features for fun and profit, **query** enables writing SQL queries using `struct` types with liberal use of struct tags.
+No longer does the query need to be disjoined from the structure.
+The row results are populated right into the same query.

 ## Introduction

 **query** provides a set of helper functions to assist with querying a SQL database.
 The caller is able to prepare SQL queries through defining a Go `struct` which doubles as the scan target when retrieving a SQL result set.
+The results may then be transformed into the application domain model in a type-safe manner, or the original query `struct` can be used by the application using the `Ident` function.
+This reduces the load on the developer to have to define a query, define SQL-safe variables to scan into, and convert the results into a usable model by combining the first and second operation.

 ## Example Queries